 objects concepts events

-Liner Tissue In Saline, Winter 2019
+Liner Tissue In Saline, 2019 Winter

 Behind and beyond these titles there is also the movement of time; how it ripples, echoes, changes, freezes and reflects aspects of our shared & fleeting temporal existence.
 Like any abstraction, the objects in and titles of these vials can literally and sometimes dramatically shift with the passing of days, months and years.
-We assume the past is “dead” but it’s interesting to see how our perception of it changes through the futures.
+We assume the past is “dead” but it’s interesting to watch how our perception of it changes through the futures.